SEO and Keyword Placement in WordPress

 Yes, it’s Google

-By "search engines", we largely mean Google because although there are others, Google is still the market leader.
-Google has retained its dominance in part by ruthlessly updating its algorithms to weed out website owners who try to game their system.
-The company’s advertising model relies on its ability to provide the searching public with what they asked for when they typed in a search.
+By “search engines”, we largely mean Google because although there are others, Google is still the market leader.
+Google retains its dominance in part by ruthlessly updating its algorithms to weed out websites that to game their system.
+The company’s advertising model relies on its ability to provide the searching public with what they are looking for.

-While we are concerned with organic rankings and not advertising (another complex field), we must nevertheless comply with certain basic rules.
-We will go through some of these now but we won’t promise that you will instantly be "first in Google" in your chosen field.
-Anyone who does is lying, because Google reveals its algothims to no one.
+We are concerned here with organic rankings, not advertising (another complex field).
+We will share some basic rules, but we won’t promise that you will instantly rank “first in Google”.
+Anyone who does is lying, because Google reveals its algorithms to no one.